self-regulotaryBoard

 • Help them to return home or find alternative jobs

-perpetrated by local goons in addition to state mediated atrocities primarily steered by the law enforcers.
-To institutionalize the right based work with an objective to reduce incidence of violence including trafficking DMSC constituted Self Regulatory Board (SRB) which is now functioning in 30 red light areas of West Bengal, India.
+DMSC sees sex work as a contractual service, negotiated between consenting adults.
+The organization is against any force exercised on sex workers, be it by clients, brothel keepers, room owners, pimps, local goons, the police or traffickers.
+Following their principle objective to dissociate sex work from all criminal associations, DMSC fights for atrocities against the sex workers perpetrated by local goons in addition to state mediated atrocities primarily steered by the law enforcers.
+To institutionalize the right based work with an objective to reduce incidence of violence including trafficking, DMSC constituted Self Regulatory Board (SRB) which is now functioning in 30 red light areas of West Bengal, India.
 These boards prevent entry of minors and unwilling women into sex work and act as principle arbitrator in cases of violation of sex workers’ rights.
-Till today through these SRBs, DMSC has rescued and reintegrated more than 1000 minors and unwilling women with their families or putting them in vocational training as per their choices.
+Till today through these SRBs, DMSC has rescued and reintegrated about 500 minors and unwilling women with their families or putting them in vocational training as per their choices.

 SRB is already on its way to achieve remarkable success as a role model to prevent trafficking and upholding rights of marginalized communities like sex workers.
 This is on its way of becoming an internationally recognized model of anti-trafficking program worldwide.